 You'll get a fine assortment of factual and documentary channels.
 Admittedly, it's nothing like as copious as that offered by Virgin Media or Sky, but it's plenty if you're not one of those people who absolutely must watch factual programming at all times.
-With the BT TV Entertainment package you'll get Animal Planet, Crime & Investigation, Discovery, The History Channel, Investigation Discovery, Nat Geo Wild and The National Geographic Channel.
+With the BT TV Classic Entertainment package you'll get Animal Planet, Discovery, Eden, Investigation Discovery, Nat Geo Wild and The National Geographic Channel.

 Premium kids' channels

 BT TV's a bit all-or-bust when it comes to children's television.
-You'll get CBBC and CBeebies on the Freeview side with all BT TV packages, but when it comes to additional Premium kids' channels you'll get none with the Entertainment package at all.
-Not a sausage!
+You'll get CBBC and CBeebies on the Freeview side with all BT TV packages, but when it comes to additional Premium kids' channels you'll get none with the Classic Entertainment package at all.

 Premium music channels